Lukas-Dresel/dice22_breach_binja/README.md

 # dice22_breach_binja
-A Binary Ninja plugin for the VM of the DiceCTF 2022 `Breach` and `Containment` challenges
+A Binary Ninja plugin for the VM challenges `Breach` and `Containment` of DiceCTF 2022

 # Example